-You should never fully trust someone who’s trying to sell you something, but looking back at the press for Mariah Carey’s 1997 album Butterfly, which turns 20 on Saturday, her honesty is staggering.
+You should never fully trust someone who’s trying to sell you something, but looking back at the press for Mariah Carey’s 1997 album Butterfly, which turns 20 on Saturday, it’s staggering how right she was.
 “This time period, and this album is about me putting more realness in terms of myself into the music and into the videos and being able to expand creatively and experiment,” is how she summarized her new attitude on a 1997 episode of VH1's Weekend Special.
 “Authenticity” is an angle many a pop star has tried on like an outfit—Lady Gaga is really more of a traditionalist singer-songwriter at heart, per the Joanne era, Katy Perry is now woke per her Witness press.
 Authenticity is obviously a dubious concept to invoke in a medium that is necessarily packaged and commercialized, as pop music is.
 We have no conclusive way of checking Mariah’s ability to externalize her internal life, but over the past 20 years she has consistently presented many of the themes that Butterfly introduced to her career.
 If this is a con, it’s an astonishingly long one.
 In terms of Mariah’s legacy, there are two major periods: Before Butterfly and after.

 Butterfly was when Mariah got serious about beats—the growing hip hop influence in her work was never as pronounced as it was on Butterfly, thanks to collaborations from the likes of Sean “Puffy” Combs and Q-Tip on the first single “Honey” and a Mobb Deep sample on “The Roof.”
 R&B had been increasingly infused with hip hop since the early ‘90s (with Mary J. Blige’s landmark 1992 debut What’s the 411? cementing the melding of genres), but in 1997, it seemed a bold move for a pop star of Mariah’s caliber to go as far down that road as she did.